Thrown In The Fire - A Brief Study on Shadrach, Meshach and Abednego

 Imagine being that young, seeing that much hardship and still standing like men of God in the face of a whole nation that bowed to an image of gold.
 Then to have the soldiers grab you and hear their laughs and jeers about how good you would smell as you cooked, or other quips at your expense.
 They must have thought, "well, this is it.
 We're going to die."
 But as the account relates, the fire never got near them.
 It was so hot, being stoked with seven times the sulfur normally added to the fuel to heat it, it burned up the soldiers as they pushed them down into what was probably an in-ground pit.

-The king could overlook it, of course, most likely from a palace balcony, and from his vantage, would have been able to relish every minute of his enemy's agony as they became crispy pieces of charred ember.
+The king could overlook the scene, of course, most likely from a palace balcony, and from that vantage, would have been able to relish every minute of his enemy's agony as they became crispy pieces of charred ember.
 But this time when he looked over the proceedings not only did he see his mistake in putting that much more sulfur on the fire, but he saw a fourth form in the blaze.
 This form must have looked far different from the boys in there, who were also not burning.
 The king described the form as looking like the "Son of God."
 Well, he was right.
 Theologians call these manifestations of God, christophenies.
 It was God, the one that would put on human flesh centuries later and be nailed to a Roman cross.

 These boys met the Son of God in the fire, but we don't have to be thrown into a burning fiery furnace to meet Christ.
 We can turn to Him in our hearts and He will come into us and dwell with us forever.This story was written all those years ago so that God may speak to hearts today and let each man know that He loves them and will care for them as He cared for those three boys.